DAVID BUNCH, SR. CEMETERY

 Miss Fannie is quite an intelligent young lady and gives the details of the horrible catastrophe very clearly.
 She stated that at the beginning a sack of bran floated against her which she held onto until rescued by her father.

+NOTE: Another article appeared about 2 weeks later, that the boys William and Lewis were found and buried in the Bunch cemetery beside their mother.
 The family had traveled from Nebraska into Missouri.
 There is no relationship of the Lieurance and the Bunch families.
 David Bunch being the man he was, allowed their burial in his family cemetery.
 There were no monuments there for the three. ~ From Margie Starling

 WILLIAMS, Infant Only date - died 1932.